History Comes Alive with a Field Trip at Marble Springs!

 Best group size for maximum enjoyment and learning opportunity:

-50 or less.
+60 or less.
 If your group is larger, please contact us to discuss special arrangements.
-A headcount of 20 students is necessary to receive the group rate
+A headcount of 30 participating students is necessary to receive the group rate.
+All field trips below 30 pay 30 student minimum price.

 Program Length: 2-3 hours, depending on program choices

-Cost of Group Tour: $7.00 for children/$7.00 for chaperones/No charge for teachers and bus drivers
+Cost of Group Tour: $7.00 for children/$7.00 for chaperones/No charge for public school teachers and bus drivers

 $3.50 for Title One Students with a completed form.